rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_file_to_dds_configuration/README.md

 source code and projects can be found in `<RoutingServicehome>/adapters/tutorial/C`.

-IMPORTANT!

-Please Notice that the adapter kit isn’t available for download from RTI's website, so if you are interested in the adapter kit, You should contact your local account team to get access to it.

-## Prerequisites

-A already built file adapter library - You can build the library by following the instructions under the Routing Service User Manual, Chapter 8, Section 8.3

-- Creating New Adapters.

 ## Example Description

 This example shows how to configure a specific Routing Service Route that will